karpfenproject/karpfen-dsl-tools/guides/kmeta_grammar_guide.md

 ## Overview

 KMeta is a Domain-Specific Language (DSL) for defining data metamodels within the *karpfen ecosystem*.

-This guide covers:
-- The KMeta grammar and syntax
-- How to write KMeta metamodel definitions
-- Examples and best practices
-- Alternative approaches using the functional API
+It lets you declare type hierarchies with properties, embedded relationships (`has`), and references (`knows`).

 ## Grammar Specification